Sparse Network Estimation for Dynamical Spatio-temporal Array Models

 This model constraint corresponds to assuming that $s$ can be factorized into a product of a bivariate function of space and a univariate function of time.
 Representing each of these factors in a tensor basis then leads to the representation

 Using a block relaxation scheme we can place the reduced rank restriction

-on the coefficients in the 3-dimensional coefficient array $A$ when solving the subproblem pertaining to the stimulus component.
+on the coefficients in the 3-dimensional coefficient array $ \ar\alpha$ when solving the subproblem pertaining to the stimulus component.
 We note that the resulting reduced rank subproblem may then be solved with a modified version of the gd-pg algorithm where (again) a block relaxation algorithm is incorporated to obtain the desired factorization of the parameter array.

-Applying this block relaxation approach we may use the existing software in the \verb+glamlasso+ R package (see \cite{lund2018}) to obtain the estimates for the parameter blocks $\ar \alpha,\ar \beta,\ar \gamma$ respectively.
-In Appendix \ref{sec:impl} below we give additional details on how to construct the algorithm which is implemented in the R-package \verb+dynamo+ available on CRAN, see \cite{lund2018c}.
+Applying this block relaxation approach we may use the existing software in the \verb+glamlasso+ \textsf{R} package (see \cite{lund2018}) to obtain the estimates for the parameter blocks $\ar \alpha,\ar \beta,\ar \gamma$ respectively.
+In \ref{sec:impl} below we give additional details on how to construct the algorithm, which is implemented in the \textsf{R} package \verb+dynamo+ available on CRAN, see \cite{lund2018c}.